How to Tell If Something Is Small Batch, Or Just Says It Is

 Shop our handmade brownie gift range and experience what authentic small batch baking truly tastes like.

-A: Look for real signs: founders still in the kitchen, honest ingredients, slow growth, and stories that include the hard parts — not just polished marketing.
-If the process is manual and the story grounded in effort, it’s more likely authentic.
+A: Look for real signs: founders still in the kitchen, honest ingredients, slow growth, and stories that include the hard parts, not just polished marketing.
+If the process is manual and the story is grounded in effort, it’s more likely authentic.

-A: We invented the luxury brownie gift space in Australia and have baked by hand since 2006.
+A: We invented the luxury brownie gift space in Australia and have been baking by hand since 2006.
 From hand-filling trays to ribboning each gift box, our process is still grounded in presence, care, and founders working alongside our team every day.
+We still make more than someone would in their home kitchen, our batches are scaled but every batch is singular, theres no continuous process line and every batch is treated as an individual..